ibrahim-kocyigit/kocyigit-dsml/01_math/04_probability_and_statistics_for_ml_and_ds/07_confidence_intervals/04_confidence_intervals--calculation_steps_and_an_example.md

 ![](./images/0401.png)

 ## Assumptions for Valid Confidence Intervals
+Be sure to check the follwoing assumptions when applying confidence intervals in practice:

 - The sample is random.
-- The sample size is greater than 30, **or** the population is approximately normal.
-  - (In illustrations, smaller sample sizes may be used, but for real applications, these assumptions should be met.)
+- The sample size is greater than 30, **or** the population is approximately normal (In illustrations, smaller sample sizes may be used, but for real applications, these assumptions should be met).

-Be sure to check these assumptions when applying confidence intervals in practice.

 ## Example